Club runners at training

 Arriving

 There are also regular informal training runs (mainly on Fridays and Saturdays) with groups meeting for road runs, cross country and hill runs.
-As with the regular training sessions, runners can run with others of their own running ability.
-There’s almost always a good turnout of runners and volunteers at the free Pollok parkrun which take place every Saturday in nearby Pollok Park and Queens park, (and in Tollcross Park, Victoria Park and Springburn Park in Glasgow).
+As with the regular training sessions, runners can run with others of their own ability.
+There’s almost always a good turnout of runners and volunteers at the many free parkrun events in and around Glasgow on Saturday mornings.

 For more information about joining, and what to expect, see the Join Us! page.